bchall/thunderboard-btn/README.md

 * SW-1 value 04
 * Both value 05

-To read the temperature instead of button push change char-read-hnd to 0x002e
+To read the temperature instead of button push on line 20 change char-read-hnd to 0x002e